10 Common Car Insurance Myths Debunked: What You Need to Know

 Gap Insurance Warning

 If you financed your car and it gets totaled, 'full coverage' will only pay the current market value of the vehicle — not what you owe on your loan.
 If you're underwater on your loan, you'll owe the difference out of pocket unless you have gap insurance.
-Learn more about insurance for financed vs. paid-off cars.
+Learn more about how car insurance premiums are calculated so you can plan ahead.

 Farmers logo